TEBRUS-Digital-Studio/legal/TERMS_OF_SERVICE.md

 **Decision Authority:** TEBRUS Digital Studio has the final sole discretion to determine if a user's activity constitutes System Exploitation.

-## 6. Third-Party Offers (Offerwalls)
+## 6. Third-Party Offers & Surveys

-You may earn TEBCOINS by completing tasks via third-party partners (e.g., PubScale, Adjoe/PlayTime).
+You may earn TEBCOINS by completing tasks, playing games, or answering surveys via third-party partners (e.g., PubScale, PlayTimeAds/PlayTime, TheoremReach).

-*   **External Transactions:** Some third-party tasks may reward you for actions taken in *other* applications (e.g., "Reach Level 10" or "Make a purchase in Game X").
+*   **External Transactions:** Some third-party tasks may reward you for actions taken in other applications (e.g., "Reach Level 10" or "Make a purchase in Game X").
+*   **Survey Disqualifications (Screenouts):** When participating in market research surveys (e.g., via TheoremReach), you acknowledge that you may be disqualified at any stage if your profile does not match the specific demographic criteria required by the researcher.
+TEBRUS is not responsible for time spent on surveys that result in a disqualification or a partial reward.
-*   **Disclaimer on Purchases:** **TEBRUS NEVER requires you to spend money.** If you choose to complete a third-party task that involves a purchase in another app, **this is a voluntary transaction between you and that third-party.** TEBRUS is not a party to that transaction and will not issue refunds for purchases made outside of our App.
+*   **Disclaimer on Purchases:** TEBRUS NEVER requires you to spend money.
+If you choose to complete a third-party task that involves a purchase in another app, this is a voluntary transaction between you and that third-party.
+TEBRUS is not a party to that transaction and will not issue refunds for purchases made outside of our App.
 *   **Content Liability:** We do not endorse the content of third-party ads (which may include other games or services).
 Interaction is at your own risk.
 *   **Partner Validation Policy:** TEBRUS credits TEBCOINS only when we receive a valid confirmation and payment from our advertising partners.
-If a partner (e.g., PubScale) rejects a conversion due to their own fraud checks or tracking issues, TEBRUS bears no liability to credit the user.
+If a partner rejects a conversion due to their own fraud checks or tracking issues, TEBRUS bears no liability to credit the user.

 ## 7. Anti-Fraud & Conduct